 4. What are the immigration consequences?

-Unlawful use of a hotel key is not a deportable offense.
-But immigration law is in a state of flux.
-And in this political climate, nothing is for sure.
+Unlawful use of a hotel key is not a deportable offense, though immigration law is in a state of flux.
+In this political climate, nothing is for sure.

 Non-citizens facing prosecution should consult with an attorney.
 The attorney can evaluate whether their resident status is in jeopardy.
-And if so, the attorney may be able to get the charges reduced or dismissed.
+If so, the attorney may be able to get the charges reduced or dismissed.

 5. Can the record be sealed?

 Yes.
-Though there is a waiting period unless the charge gets dismissed.3
+However, there is a waiting period unless the charge gets dismissed.3

 Gross misdemeanor | 2 years after the case ends |